BLACK4585/matrix-docker/README.md

 ### 8. Edit `./matrix/synapse/homeserver.yaml` and change it as below:

-- You need to replace the database config with PostgreSQL
+- You need to replace the database config with PostgreSQL:
 - Replace `<COMPLEX_PASSWORD>` with the `POSTGRES_PASSWORD` you set in your `.env`.

 Don't worry about the database security, this is not going to be exposed to the internet.